SoerenTL/handelsregister-search/README.md

 **6. Download the AD PDF**

 Click **Download AD PDF**.
 Your browser will save the file automatically.
-The filename is based on the company name, for example `ISLogic_Aktiengesellschaft_AD.pdf`.
+The filename is based on the company name`.

 **7. Stop the server**